emin63/epython/README.md

 `(org-babel-tangle-file "epython.org" "epython.el" "emacs-lisp")`

-or markdown files (e.g., for github README.md files) via
+(which yields `epython.el`), or markdown files (e.g., for github README.md files) via

 `M-x org-md-export-to-markdown`

-to produce `epython.el`.
+(which yields `epython.md`).

 One nice feature of writing elisp using org-babel is that it makes documentation and commentary a little easier.
+If you are going to contribute to epython, please edit the main epython.org file and not generated files like `README.md`.

 # Requirements<a id="orgheadline2"></a>